united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step2/info.md

 ### Hack "Username"

-* In the "Juiceshop" browser tab, select the URL and copy it
+* In the "Juiceshop" browser tab notice the URL and copy it
 * Change to the attacker website browser tab and paste the Juiceshop URL into the "URL" input field
 * Click the "Hack Username" button

 This will send the "evil" request to the Juiceshop and change the "Username".
 You will receive a response from the Juiceshop - the profile page, with the username changed to *"hacked"*.